Carverthegamer/Fortnite-External/README.md

 - dex and maddie for their address, hash, module, netvar, pattern, pe, and vmt classes
 - everyone who contributed to the project!

-## Known issues
-- Some of the code is unoptimized.

 ## License
 Licensed under the MIT License.